Jassvine/Covid19Bot/README.md

 ## Project Overview

 This Chatbot is built with Dialogflow and deployed on Telegram.
+This project is designed to use the conversational AI technology to combat the pandemic.

 It is accessible to anyone via this Telegram link : [Chatbot Covid-19 Advisor](https://web.telegram.org/z/#2114253556)